iitcs100/myteam/README.md

 ## Development

-If you are using Gitpod, the app will automatically start in development mode when the workspace is ready.

-If you are not using Gitpod, go to the section below labeled Prerequisites to set up your development environment.
+If you are setting up the project for the first time, go to the section below labeled [Prerequisites](#prerequisites) to set up your development environment.

+Otherwise, refer to these commands for common tasks.

 ### Run the app in development mode

 Development mode runs the app on port 5173 and the app will automatically update as you make changes to the code.

+The app will be available at [http://localhost:5173/myteam/](http://localhost:5173/myteam/).

 ```sh
 yarn dev